spelunky-fyi/overlunky/docs/src/includes/_globals.md

 #### nil set_level_string(string str)

-Edit string that's used to display level-world in the hud and journal, you can set it to anything, it doesn't even need to include number the default is "%d-%d", remember that this those not apply to everything that displays world-level numbers, there is few strings in the string files, you can change those with change_string function
+Edit string that's used to display level-world in the hud and journal, you can set it to anything, it doesn't even need to include number the default is "%d-%d", remember that this does not apply to everything that displays world-level numbers, there are a few strings in the string files, you can change those with change_string function

 ## Texture functions